 King attributes New York’s leading position in this matter to strong policy leadership from Governor Andrew Cuomo and the State’s Public Service Commission.
 “They started with a vision and figured out that the utilities need to have the technical capability to support such a trans-active grid,” King explains.

-Scott Weiner, Deputy for Markets and Innovation for the New York State Department of Public Service is leading the team that is responsible for the implementation of NY REV policies, and is one of the main forces in bringing all stakeholders from the energy business to the table.
+Scott Weiner, Scott Weiner, today a partner at law firm Florio Perrucci Steinhardt & Cappelli LLC, was leading the team that was responsible for the implementation of NY REV policies in his former position as Deputy for Markets and Innovation for the New York State Department of Public Service.
+He was one of the main forces in bringing all stakeholders from the energy business to the table.
 “An essential element of our work is collaboration.
-It’s not like we as regulators are oracles from some regulatory power,” Weiner says.
+It’s not like we as regulators are oracles from some regulatory power,” Weiner said.

 Distributed Energy Resources DER